sensu/sensu-docs/content/sensu-go/6.6/operations/monitoring-as-code/_index.md

     identifier: monitoring-as-code
 ---

-Sensu's end-to-end monitoring as code approach allows you to manage your observability configuration the same way you build, test, and deploy your applications and infrastructure, like Kubernetes and Terraform.
+Sensu's end-to-end monitoring as code solution allows you to manage your monitoring and observability configurations the same way you build, test, and deploy your applications and infrastructure, like Kubernetes and Terraform.
 Monitoring as code combines composable building blocks with robust APIs so you can define your entire observability configuration as declarative YAML or JSON code and improve visibility, reliability, portability, and repeatability.

 When a new endpoint starts up, like a cloud compute instance or Kubernetes Pod, the endpoint's agent automatically registers it with the platform and starts collecting observability data according to the code in your configuration files.